 Upon arrival, the Sisters lived in a cottage in Lagoon Street which belonged to the Sheekey family.
-They lived there until 5 May 1883 when the Convert was opened.
+They lived there until 5 May 1883 when the Convent was opened.

 The Catholic Freemans Journal of 19 August 1882 describes the arrival of the Sisters in Goulburn: